 First, we need to recognize that there were more than financial issues at stake here.
-Paul wants the various churches to see themselves as integrally connected to each other.
+Paul wants the various churches to see themselves as integrally connected.
 Even more likely, Paul intends to unite Jew and Gentile together.
 This passage is not primarily about poverty and wealth distribution.
-If it were, then why was no appeal made to relieve the poverty of the Macedonians who he also mentions in this passage?
+If it were, why was no appeal made to relieve the poverty of the Macedonians he also mentions in this passage?
 Why not a gift to poor people living in Corinth?
-This gift was apparently made for a very specific purpose.
+This gift was made for a very specific purpose.

 2 Corinthians 8:7-9